 Maximum taste, no sugar

-Since 2005 all of our cola advertising has focused on Pepsi MAX and it’s grown 248% (by volume) in that time.
+Since 2006 all of our cola advertising has focused on Pepsi MAX and it’s grown 248% (by volume).
 Pepsi MAX disrupted no-sugar soft drinks category as it was marketed as a lifestyle brand, rather than a diet product.

-The brand has maintained its momentum with new flavours including Cherry, Raspberry and Ginger.
+The brand has maintained its momentum with flavours including Cherry, Raspberry and Ginger.

 Taste us, love us

 Our Taste Us, Love Us campaign runs across all of our Better For You products and aims to highlight how tasty our products are.
-99.9% of consumers have loved our products and, made the switch from regular potato crisp to Better For You.
+Through the campaign we discovered that 99.9% of consumers loved our products - something we hope helped them make the switch from regular potato crisps to Better For You.

 More choices in vending